Pretend

 Story Groups as Containers

 A Story Group can contain other Story Groups, just like a sequence contains scenes.
-For example, you can use a Sequence Story Group to contain several Scene Story Groups.
-If you have an audio track that spans through several scenes, you would add that track to your Sequence Story Group’s Timeline to see it alongside your different Scene Story Group.
+For example, you can use a general Story Group to make a "Sequence" story group that contains several Scene story groups.
+If you have an audio track that spans through several scenes, you would add that track to your Sequence’s Timeline to see it alongside your different Scene story groups.

 Using Story Groups’ Timelines